Investigating the cluster production mechanism with isospin triggering: Thermal models versus coalescence models: Conclusion

 \section{Conclusion}

-We proposed to use isospin fluctuations to solve the long-standing puzzle if light cluster production in heavy ion reactions is by thermal emission at chemical freeze-out or by coalescence at kinetic freeze-out.
+We proposed to use isospin fluctuations to provide an answer to the question, if light cluster production in heavy ion reactions is by thermal emission at chemical freeze-out or by coalescence at kinetic freeze-out.
 To this aim, we argued that in a coalescence picture, the light clusters are formed after the pions are emitted, thus the remaining nucleon system is sensitive to the isospin carried away by the pions.
-This leads to a maximum of the deuteron (and triton and ${}^3$He) yield at a specific $\Delta \pi$.
-In contrast, in a thermal model, the light cluster production is not sensitive to thermal fluctuations of the net charged pion number and the deuteron yield is independent of $\Delta \pi=\pi^- - \pi^+$.
+This leads to a maximum of the deuteron (and triton and ${}^3$He) yield at a specific $\Delta Y_{\pi}$.
+In contrast, in a thermal model, the light cluster production is not sensitive to thermal fluctuations of the net charged pion number and the deuteron yield is independent of $\Delta Y_{\pi} = Y(\pi^-) - Y(\pi^+)$.

+Only if one would confront coalescence to a fully microcanonical sampler after kinetic freeze out, i.e. after the decays, this comparison could be made.
+However, as we said before, such a significant extension of the 'standard thermal model' is not what we or most of the community are referring to when speaking about thermal production.

-This new method can therefore decisively answer this import question on the production mechanism of light clusters.
+This new method can therefore answer this question on the production mechanism of light clusters.
 It can be directly probed in Au+Au reactions at $\sqrt{s_\mathrm{NN}}=3$ GeV and $\sqrt{s_\mathrm{NN}}=7.7$ GeV already available at the RHIC-BES or at the CERN-SPS.